Frequently Asked Questions

 What are some of the advantages of being an SMAA member?

 What is frequently assumed to be an authentic and time-honored form of budo is often altered and watered-down.
 And the same can be said about much of the information, or misinformation, that is available in print outside of Japan.
-Unfortunately, the general public, and sadly, in some cases longtime martial arts enthusiasts as well, are often unaware of these facts.
+Unfortunately, the general public, and sadly, in some cases longtime martial arts enthusiasts as well, are frequently unaware of these facts.

-To support longtime legitimate teachers of Japanese budo and their students, rank and teacher certification is available.
+To support longtime teachers of Japanese budo and their students, rank and teacher certification is available.
 Fully qualified members of the SMAA can earn kyu, dan, and teaching certificates.
 At the same time, rank requirements are strictly regulated assuring that rank cannot be purchased or illegitimately obtained.
 This serves to insure that you will not be embarrassed by another SMAA teacher's lack of competence or integrity.

 The SMAA goes to great lengths to support its certified instructors.
 Members that have earned teaching certification can recommend their students for promotion to ranks within one of their own.
 In other words, a fifth dan with an SMAA teaching license can recommend his or her students for promotion in the SMAA for ranks up to and including fourth dan.